ChefYeshpal/Pomodoro-timer/README.md

 ## Stuff That works here

-- Basic timer functionality where it counts down from a user given number to 00:00
+- Basic timer functionality where it counts down from a user given number (in minutes) towards 00:00
 - Timer working accurately even in the background, processes aren't put in inactive mode (can make countdown inaccurate)
 - Colour changes based on mode (work or break)
 - Task's can be created, edited, completed and deleted
 - Number of pomodoro's shown, 1 pomodoro = worktime + breaktime
 - Gravity toggle
-- A clock that shows Union Standard Time (with a little wonkey thing)
+- A clock that shows Union Standard Time (with a little wonkey thing, wait for the second hand to run out)

 ## Stuff I wanted to add